 The university has taken steps to ensure that academic and residential spaces are safe and expectations about social distancing and appropriate behavior are clear for the limited number of students, faculty and staff who will be on campus.

 - Installing public health signage and messaging in campus buildings that will be in use including academic buildings and residence halls to continually reinforce community expectations.
 Signs will also indicate room and elevator capacities with social distancing, one-way directions for stairways and hallways, and provide floor marks to show people where to stand and sit.

 - Reducing the density of residence halls.
-GW will provide housing on campus during the fall semester to only a limited number of students who have extenuating personal or academic circumstances.
+GW will provide housing on campus during the fall semester to a limited number of students .
 Every student will have their own bedroom and no more than two students will share a bathroom.
 We are also suspending access to lounges and communal gathering spaces and restricting student residence hall access to residents only.

 - Reducing the density of the on-campus population by only having designated employees on campus.